nilsnh/tag-youre-it/README.md

 1. You should now see a new browser icon.
 Go to a page and start tagging.
 1. In case of error: Press "f12" and have a look at the console log output.

+Please note: After loading the plugin you'll see that it has a extension id in the list of loaded Extensions.
+Ensure that the file `dist/menu.tpl.html` point to this extension id.
+More info here about [how the chrome plugin refers to files](https://developer.chrome.com/extensions/overview#relative-urls).

 ## What's happening under the hood?

 Technology stack (roughly): Jspm, Typings, Angular.js, Typescript, Lodash and Rangy.js.